dotnet/docs/docs/csharp/advanced-topics/expression-trees/expression-trees-execution.md

 ## Execution and lifetimes

 You execute the code by invoking the delegate created when you called `LambdaExpression.Compile()`.
 The preceding code, `add.Compile()`, returns a delegate.
-You invoke that delegate by calling `func()`, which execute the code.
+You invoke that delegate by calling `func()`, which executes the code.

 That delegate represents the code in the expression tree.
 You can retain the handle to that delegate and invoke it later.
 You don't need to compile the expression tree each time you want to execute the code it represents.
 (Remember that expression trees are immutable, and compiling the same expression tree later creates a delegate that executes the same code.)

 > [!CAUTION]
 > Don't create any more sophisticated caching mechanisms to increase performance by avoiding unnecessary compile calls.
 Comparing two arbitrary expression trees to determine if they represent the same algorithm is a time consuming operation.
-The compute time you save avoiding any extra calls to `LambdaExpression.Compile()` are likely more than consumed by the time executing code that determines of two different expression trees result in the same executable code.
+The compute time you save avoiding any extra calls to `LambdaExpression.Compile()` are likely more than consumed by the time executing code that determines if two different expression trees result in the same executable code.

 ## Caveats